kaanaydemir/Dephion/README.md

 Project integrates with swaggerUI

-In order to run the project you need to install docker To build to project open a terminal run below code where docker.compose file located.After that you'll be able to see API and make able to send request through swaggerUI
+In order to run the project you need to install docker to build to project open a terminal run below code where docker.compose file located.After that you'll be able to see API and able to send request through swaggerUI

 docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d